Jud Süß (Feuchtwanger novel): Adaptations

 Ashley Dukes and Paul Kornfeld each wrote dramatic adaptations of the Feuchtwanger novel.
 Orson Welles made his stage debut (at the Gate Theatre on October 13, 1931) in Dukes's adaptation, as the Duke.
 In 1934, Lothar Mendes directed a film adaptation of the novel starring Conrad Veidt.

-In Nazi Germany, Joseph Goebbels had Veit Harlan direct a virulently anti-Semitic film to counter the philo-semitism of Feuchtwanger's novel and Mendes's adaption of it.
+In Nazi Germany, Joseph Goebbels had Veit Harlan direct a virulently antisemitic film to counter the philo-semitism of Feuchtwanger's novel and Mendes's adaption of it.
 Harlan's film violated almost everything about the novel's characters and its sentiments.
 In the Harlan film, Süß rapes a Gentile German girl and tortures her father and fiancé before being put to death for his crimes.

 In Feuchtwanger's play and novel, Josef Süß Oppenheimer emerges as a father, and his fictional daughter (named Tamar in the play, Naemi in the novel) provides both a central ideal and a turning point for the narrative.
 In Harlan's Nazi film, the central female figure Dorothea Sturm (played by Kristina Söderbaum) is, again, represented as ideal.
 However, Harlan's version of her violation and subsequent suicide transform Süß's execution (historically a miscarriage of justice) into a symbol of the judicial court's righteousness that is hailed by the masses.
-Like a negative image, Harlan's film inverts Feuchtwanger's narrative, reversing the central elements; Feuchtwanger's depiction of Oppenheimer's journey from power-hungry financial and political genius to a more enlightened human being is turned into an anti-Semitic propaganda piece.
+Like a negative image, Harlan's film inverts Feuchtwanger's narrative, reversing the central elements; Feuchtwanger's depiction of Oppenheimer's journey from power-hungry financial and political genius to a more enlightened human being is turned into an antisemitic propaganda piece.